olegrom32/file-search-api/README.md

 > I haven't added any dotenv file load/processing, nor any yaml configuration files, cause that would add more dependencies to the project,
 > which can be easily avoided since our app is quite simple.

+## Logger

+The logger is the stdlib logger.
+For proper structured logging, a better logger like `uber/zap` should be added.

 ## Algorithm

 Since the task requires to put the file into a slice (and not a tree, or a db), the best algo for such case is a binary search algorithm (O logN)